 Kinbank is built around a set of 115 kin types, the genealogical categories of relatives determined through reproduction or marriage, such as elder brother, or wife’s father.
 No language distinguishes all kin types (typical numbers of kin terms range from 20-30 per language), so each language necessarily syncretises – uses the same term for – many kin types.
 The crucial point is that languages syncretise terms in different ways.
-For example, one language might use the same term for meB = feZ ≠ R (‘older same-sex sibling’; we use R to mean ‘rest of the kin types’, so ≠ R means ‘and no other kin type’)), one might use a rule like: meB = myB = feB = fyB ≠ R (English brother), but another equally plausible organisation is: meB = feB = myB = fyB ≠ R (Nen nne ‘older sibling’), or meB = feB ≠ R, ‘older male sibling’ (Nagovisi tata meB = feB ≠ R).
+For example, one language might use the same term for meB = feZ ≠ R (‘older same-sex sibling’; we use R to mean ‘rest of the kin types’, so ≠ R means ‘and no other kin type’)), a second might use a rule like meB = myB = feB = fyB ≠ R (English brother), a third might syncretise meB = feB = myB = fyB ≠ R (Nen nne ‘older sibling’), and a fourth might syncretise meB = feB ≠ R, ‘older male sibling’ (Nagovisi tata meB = feB ≠ R).
 This is just a minute sample of the syncretisms in the database, centred around some common syncretisms taking in meB (brother of a man, or literally, male speaking (m) elder (e) brother (B)).
 The total number of possible syncretisms for the commonly used eight sibling kin types is 4,140, and for all 115 kin types in the database, it is 1.2 x 10138.
 This gives a huge possibility space, mostly unpopulated, but allows us to characterise kinship systems on many dimensions.
 Examining all such dimensions is a vast enterprise, beyond what can be done here, so instead we focus on a restricted subset of kin and syncretisms of prima facie interest to the characterisation of Papuan systems.

 Figure 1: A map of all Papuan languages in Kinbank, with labels for the four system cameos.

 First, we look at how diverse Papuan kinship systems are relative to global variation without concerning ourselves with the specifics.
 Because the possible space is so vast, we restrict our analyses to three subsets of kin types: Parents and parent’s siblings, siblings, and siblings and cousins).
 To analyse kin term system structure, we convert the list of kinterms applied to kin types into a string of 1’s and 0’s, by comparing all kin types within our subset of interest to each other and asking if they have the same kinterm (1) or not (0).
 We call the binary string a structural vector.
-The structural vector is an abstract representation of a language's kinship system structure but ignores variation contained in the kinterms.
+The structural vector is an abstract representation of a language's kinship system structure but ignores the language-specific formal instantiations contained in the kinterms.
+For example English grandfather and Russian dedushka, and English grandmother and Russian babushka, have unrelated forms but cover identical sets of kin types, i.e. they have the same patterns of syncretism, so they would receive the same structural vector.
 Using the structural vector, we can ask: how many different structures are amongst our Papuan sample?
 How does that compare to the totality of global variation?
 Finally, how does Papuan variation compare to a random sample of languages (the same size as our sample of 109 Papuan languages)?
 We summarise the answers to these questions in Table 1.